-Code-on-the-Go - Through this initiative, the Department brings information to the community at storefronts throughout the City.
-This initiative gives members of the community, who do not normally attend group meetings, the chance to interact with Department staff, ask questions and take home helpful information.
+Code-on-the-Go - Through this initiative, the Department brings information to the community at storefronts throughout the city.
+This initiative gives members of the community, who do not normally attend group meetings, the chance to interact with Department staff, ask questions and receive helpful information.